William Burns Thomson: Early life

 Dr. Thomson was born in 1821 in Kirriemuir, Forfarshire in Scotland.
-His father was a merchant who died when Thomson was young, and his mother passed away soon after.
+His father was a merchant who died when Thomson was young, and his mother died soon after.
 As a result, Thomson was sent to live with his older brother, a headmaster at Golspie in Sutherlandshire.

 At the age of 17, Thomson and a friend decided to dedicate their lives to the church by joining the ministry and they began Sabbath- school teaching.
 His class grew from that of 3 students to a Sunday school of 200 students.
 At age 20, William's brother left him in charge of Golspie and during his time leading this school, he is said to have influenced a student to join the ministry.
 After his time at Golspie, Thomson served as an evangelist in the Lowlands.
-A reverend was once quoted saying that Thomson's sole goal in life was to convert people to Christianity.
+A minister was once quoted saying that Thomson's sole goal in life was to convert people to Christianity.